MichaelDeMattos/example-gtk-draw-python/README.md

 # gtk-util
-Tips for usage Gtk with Python
+Example how to work with gtk draw using Python with PyGobject.